 St. Augustine, FL (St. John County)

-Note: City of West Palm Beach GreenMarket is temporarily closed due to COVID-19.
-Add this one to your future Florida bucket list!
 Fresh foods, artisan goods, local art, and music happen every Saturday from 8:30 am to 12:30 pm at the St. Augustine Amphitheatre.
 Great variety of vendors.
 Don’t leave without trying the kettle corn.
 They also offer donation-based yoga on the first Saturday of each month next to the Front Porch.
-They also have the Night Market, a local favorite, featuring handmade arts, crafts, and goods along with a variety of local food trucks, a full bar, and live music!
-Check it out every 2nd and 4th Tuesday from 6 pm-9 pm March-October.
+They also have the Night Market, a local favorite, which is closed until further notice due to COVID-19.

 St. Petersburg’s Saturday Morning Market

 Vendors at the Saturday Morning Market represent a wide variety of ethnicities and nationalities, contributing to a rich multicultural experience of food, crafts, and music.
 The mission of the market is to be the ‘heart’ of St. Petersburg — the place that people feel a strong sense of joyful connectedness and creative community.
 The market first opened in November 2002 and runs every Saturday from 9–2 pm in the Al Lang Field parking lot.
 It’s open from November–late May each year.
 A smaller Summer Market changes venues for shade at Williams Park from July to November from 9 am–1 pm.